 The real challenge to create a successful course is to generate high-quality course content.
 With the five instructional design principles, producing high-quality courses has become much easier.
 Here are the five instructional design principles that you must follow:

 1. Structure the Course at an Effective Pace

 The secret recipe behind a successful course is the structure of the course and how it is designed and paced.
-The question to answer is how to determine what is the best pace for a successful course?
-We recommend you to analyze the following factors to determine an effective pace for your course:
+The question to answer is how to determine what is the best pace for a successful course.
+We recommend you analyze the following factors to determine an effective pace for your course:

 - Consider the learner’s background while creating the course.
 Include quizzes and challenges in your course content that can be handled by the students effectively without overburdening them.